kingtimm/king.gdn/content/projects/king-cottage-cam.md

 There is also a small api for sunset data using the [suncalc library](https://github.com/mourner/suncalc).

+### Highlights
+I need to make more!
+Creating the timelapsed recordings has some manual setup.
+It's a docker container I run that records the stream for a while then collapses the timeframe.

 ## Hardware
 The current camera is an Amcrest 4K camera that has survived since 2021.
 It has a 112° field of view which captures "stairs to stairs" on the beach.